Tex4D: Zero-shot 4D Scene Texturing with Video Diffusion Models: More Qualitative Results

+In this section, we discuss the multi-view results of our methods and other methods.
+As shown in Fig.~\ref{fig:comp2}, our method generates vivid videos that align with the textual prompts while preserving spatial consistency.
+PnP-Diffusion~\citep{Tumanyan2023pnp}, TokenFlow~\citep{geyer2023tokenflow} and Text2Video-Zero~\citep{text2video-zero} generate videos that are not aligned with the text prompt, due to the implicit correspondence used in the multi-frame attention.
+LatentMan~\citep{eldesokey2024latentman} and Gen-1~\citep{esser2023structure} generate vivid videos, but the multi-view consistency of the characters is not well-preserved.

 In Fig.~\ref{fig:supp_results}, we present additional characters generated by Tex4D, showcasing the method's effectiveness and its ability to generalize across a diverse array of styles and prompts.
 We also evaluate Tex4D on non-human character animations in Fig.~\ref{fig:supp_results_2}, demonstrating its robust generalization capabilities across various types of mesh sequences.
-Additionally, we provide a supplementary video that includes baseline comparisons and multi-view results for all examples presented in the main paper.
-For more examples, please kindly refer to our project page.
+In each case, we provide two different views to show that our method can ensure multi-view consistency.

+To emphasize the temporal changes in the generated textures, we also design some prompts, for example, `flashed a magical light', `dramatic shifts in lighting', `cyberpunk style' in our experiments.
+As shown in Fig.~\ref{fig:supp_results_2}, the results of `ghost', `King Boo' and `Snowman' validate the effectiveness of our method in generating different level of temporal changes by a variety of textual prompts, while maintaining the consistency both spatially and temporally.
+Additionally, we provide a supplementary video that includes baseline comparisons and multi-view results for all examples.